Daslaw/eCommerce-app/README.md

 # Getting Started with Create React App

-This project was By Daslaw
+This project was created by Daslaw

 https://daslaw.github.io/eCommerce-app